 - All who are interested in livestock manure management are welcome to take the training.

 - Farm staff and advisors implementing farm's permit or nutrient plan are welcome and encouraged to participate.
 Consider making this part of your staff's training.

-- Additional manure managment training is required by NDEQ every 5 years for permitted operations.
+- Additional manure management training is required by NDEE every 5 years for permitted operations.
 Recertification can be obtained by completing the regulations module and 3 additional modules and passing the corresponding quizzes or by passing the final exam.